 Level 2: Approach, securing and destruction of IEDs

 Level 2 IED training corresponds to an intervention module on IEDs.
-This module aims at training specialists to of neutralise, remove and destroy all types of improvised explosive devices (packages, devices).
+This module aims at training specialists to neutralise, remove and destroy all types of improvised explosive devices (packages, devices).
 This module also presents the basics of evidence collection, which helps gradually building dedicated IED databases.

 Level 3: Approach and treatment of booby-trapped vehicles and corpses